Germoe/hit-predictor/reports/project_report.md

 For our model, we're witnessing again that higher energy levels seem to indicate a higher likelihood of Hit potential than low energy levels.
 Similarly this has been quite consistently the case starting in the mid-1970s to the mid-2010s.

-To get a feeling for what songs are considered high energy, we're listing the top 10 most energetic songs below.
+To get a feeling for what songs are considered high energy, you can find a list of the top 10 most energetic songs below.

 | artist               | title                   | date       | energy | peak |
 |----------------------|-------------------------|------------|--------|------|